 You don’t have to sit crossed legged.
 You don’t have to chant.
 You don’t have to burn incense.
 In fact, the point is that you don’t have to do much.
 Almost nothing, in fact.
 And anyone with 5 minutes on their hands can give it a try (even if—make that especially if—you have to somehow find those 5 minutes.)

 For most of us, our internal default settings are set to d-e-t-a-c-h.
 We are detached from ourselves, detached from the moment, and we are detached from our own feelings.
 Our stress levels are always sky-high.
 Our habits are out of wack.
 Our minds are cluttered.
 Our bodies are exhausted.

 Yeah, you are not alone.

-How to Meditate for People Who Don’t Mediate (and Never Thought They Would)
+How to do a 5 minute Meditate for People Who Don’t Mediate (and Never Thought They Would)

 3. Set the scene for relaxation.
 How can you hygge-up your space really quickly, to get your mind, body, and spirit in a space for relaxation?
 Ask Alexa or Siri to play some spa music.
 Turn on your essential oil diffuser.
 Draw the shades.
 Whatever works for you, works for you.